AJWest22/MS3/README.md

 ### **Frameworks**

  - *MATERIALIZE CSS* is used to help style the site, and add some features to the site using JQUERY.
-The code used by Materialize - is marked.
-I chose to work with Materialize, as it incorporated bootstrap, that helps with the making the site mobile
- - friendly, and also to challenge myself with learning a new framework.
-Materialize may help with styling, but there can be some
- - speificity issues when using it.
-For example my issues of using it include: trying to size images in the carousel, and header  - images on the home and reviews pages.
+The code used by Materialize is marked.
+I chose to work with Materialize, as it incorporated bootstrap, that helps with the making the site mobile friendly, and also to challenge myself with learning a new framework.
+Materialize may help with styling, but there can be some speificity issues when using it.
+For example some issues I had with using it included: trying to size images in the carousel, and the header images on the home and reviews pages.
 (The former has been resolved, but the latter is still not fullwidth).

- - *FLASK* is used to help with the structuring of Python, and can be seen in the site using the for loops on the homepage that
- - get the books from the server {% for books in books2 %}
+ - *FLASK* is a framework and is used to help with the structuring of Python, and can be seen in the site using the for loops on the homepage that get the books from the server {% for books in books2 %}

  - *Jinja Template* is used to render the templates and write code similar to Python.
+For example: render_template(signup.html)

 ### **Files Made**